makeabilitylab/physcomp/arduino/debouncing.md

 ## Outline
 - Describe problem and include snippets (or animated gifs) of videos we typically show in class
 - Talk about potential solutions
+- Show off the simplest: just check value wait for some amount of time and then check value again (using sleep)
 - Show and talk about test code that shows why debouncing is important (maybe with video?).
 Could have top-down video of OLED display showing counting differences.
 - Introduce class to do debouncing for us (and other things like deal with both pull-down and pull-up resistor configs)
   - Maybe talk about callback functions for handling buttonDown vs. buttonUp events?
 Or even like double click?